kamichal/yarap/docs/source/css_support.rst

       </body>
     </html>

-The method :func:`add_css` appends CSS definitions to page head section.
+The method :func:`add` called with action :func:`EmbedCss` appends CSS definitions to page head section.
 It can be called several times, output CSS will be sorted and nicely joined.

 The passed CSS can be a string without any formatting.
 It will be reformatted during page generation.